awsdocs/amazon-workspaces-administration-guide/doc_source/web-access.md

 ## Step 2: Configure Inbound and Outbound Access to Ports for Web Access<a name="configure_inbound_outbound"></a>

-Amazon WorkSpaces Web Access requires inbound and outbound access for certain ports\.
+Amazon Workspaces Web Access requires inbound and outbound access for certain ports\.
 For more information, see [Ports for Web Access](workspaces-port-requirements.md#web-access-ports)\.

 ## Step 3: Configure Group Policy and Security Policy Settings to Enable Users to Log On<a name="configure_group_policy"></a>

-Amazon WorkSpaces relies on a specific logon screen configuration to enable users to successfully log on from their Web Access client\.
+Amazon Workspaces relies on a specific logon screen configuration to enable users to successfully log on from their Web Access client\.

 To enable Web Access users to log on to their WorkSpaces, you must configure a Group Policy setting and three Security Policy settings\.
 If these settings are not correctly configured, users might experience long logon times or black screens when they try to log on to their WorkSpaces\.
 To configure these settings, use the following procedures\.